-• Audit Adjustments and Supporting Schedules - As part the audit, Plante & Moran, PLLC identified and management recorded multiple adjustments to accounting records in order for the financial statements to be in accordance with generally accepted accounting principles and GASB accounting guidance, which included adjustments to federal revenue, unearned revenue, accounts payable, expenses, receivables, and cash.
-Additionally, as part of the audit, there were multiple follow ups and updates needed to reconcile certain schedules that did not reconcile to the general ledger when turned over for audit.
-Without adequate procedures and controls in place to ensure the accounting records are recorded in accordance with accounting standards and supporting schedules properly reconcile to the general ledger, there is a risk of material misstatement to the Township's financial statements.
+Audit Adjustments - As part of the audit, Plante & Moran, PLLC identified, and management recorded, multiple adjustments to accounting records in order for the financial statements to be in accordance with generally accepted accounting principles and GASB accounting guidance related to revenue and debt.
+These adjustments included material amounts for grant moneys that had been received in advance that had not yet been spent or earned with an adjustment to reduce revenue and increase unearned revenue by approximately \$1.9 million, as well as a material adjustment to increase revenue and expenses for approximately \$857,000 for local contributions received as part of the closing transaction toward the Township's purchase of an easement.
+Without adequate procedures and controls in place to ensure the accounting records are recorded in accordance with accounting standards, there is a risk of material misstatement to the Township's financial statements.